NC CORONAVIRUS HOTLINE:

 If the student is abusive or disruptive when asked to comply with the policy, additional sanctions could result.

 The person next to me in class is coughing and sneezing.
 What should I do?

-In order to protect yourself from any illness, wash your hands frequently, and stay home if you are ill.
+In order to protect yourself from any illness, wash your hands frequently or use sanitizer with at least 60% alcohol, and stay home if you are ill.
 If you are unable to attend class, work with your professor directly on absences due to illness.

 What steps are being taken to prevent the spread of coronavirus on campus?

 SAU has extensive plans in place for handling communicable diseases of concern.
 Since coronavirus is acting similar to contagious respiratory illnesses, the plans call for increased communications, making sure supplies are stocked if they are needed, and coordination between the university and local and state authorities.